 A queen mattress easily fits two adults and one pet.
-A king bed is the roomiest of all — you can pile a couple of adults, a few cats or dogs, and all of the offspring in a king-sized bed and still have a little room to move.
-A California king is a little longer still than the king-sized mattress.
+A king is the roomiest of all—you can pile a couple of adults, a few cats or dogs, and all of the offspring in a king-sized bed and still have a little room to move.
+A California king is a little longer still than a king-sized mattress.

-You will want to allow for around 30 to 36 inches of space around each side of the bed, so keep the size of your room in mind when choosing the size of your new mattress.
+You will want to allow for around 30 to 36 inches of space around each side of the bed, so keep the size of your room in mind when choosing the size.

 What do you want it made from?